North Kivu: Pursuit of refugees in Masisi Territory

-In mid-November 1996, the Masisi Territory became a critical theater of pursuit and systematic violence as the AFDL and RPA advanced in their campaign.
-Their primary targets were refugees—mainly Rwandans—and ex-FAR/Interahamwe combatants fleeing westward towards Walikale.
+In mid-November 1996, the Masisi Territory became a critical site of pursuit and systematic violence as the AFDL and RPA advanced in their campaign.
+Their primary targets were refugees, mainly Rwandans, and ex-FAR/Interahamwe combatants fleeing westward towards Walikale.
 These columns of escapees, slowed by exhaustion and the harsh terrain, established temporary camps in villages across Masisi Territory, including Osso, Kinigi, Katoyi, Kilolirwe, Ngandjo, Nyamitaba, Miandja, Nyaruba, Kirumbu, and Kahira.
 Survivors from decimated camps such as Mugunga, Kibumba, Kahindo, and Katale were disproportionately represented among these disparate groups.

-The assault on refugees and Internally displaced persons escalated on November 19, 1996, when Mayi-Mayi fighters aligned with AFDL/RPA forces attacked Ngungu village.
+The attack on refugees and Internally displaced persons escalated on 19 November 1996 when Mayi-Mayi fighters aligned with AFDL–RPA forces attacked Ngungu village.
 Backed by artillery, they indiscriminately slaughtered an estimated several hundred refugees and ex-FAR/Interahamwe combatants.
 Reports from the United Nations and local witnesses indicate that no effort was made to distinguish civilians from combatants, with women and children among the fatalities.
-The following days saw continued massacres.
-In Osso, an improvised refugee camp adjacent to a local farm became a site of mass killing.
-Eyewitness accounts documented the presence of 20 to 100 bodies in the aftermath, though the actual death toll was likely higher.
-In early December 1996, AFDL/RPA forces attacked a makeshift camp in Mbeshe Mbeshe, Katoyi Chiefdom, killing hundreds of refugees and Zaireans indiscriminately.
-Survivors recalled the brutal nature of these assaults, with camps turned into death traps as soldiers opened fire on unarmed civilians.
+In the days that followed, massacres continued, including in Osso, where an improvised refugee camp near a local farm became a site of mass killing, with eyewitnesses reporting between 20 and 100 bodies in the aftermath, although the true death toll was likely higher.
+In early December 1996, AFDL–RPA forces attacked a makeshift camp in Mbeshe Mbeshe in Katoyi Chiefdom, killing hundreds of refugees and Zaireans indiscriminately, with survivors describing how the camp became a death trap as soldiers opened fire on unarmed civilians.

-On November 8, 1996, survivors from Kahindo and Katale camps settled in Bashali Chiefdom, only to face renewed attacks by AFDL/RPA soldiers.
-Around November 18, these forces stormed a makeshift camp at Rukwi, killing an indeterminate number of refugees in a protracted series of raids that spanned weeks and months.
-In late November, atrocities were reported in Miandja, where AFDL/RPA units killed approximately 50 civilians, including 40 Rwandan refugees and 10 local Hutu Banyarwanda.
+On 8 November 1996, survivors from the Kahindo and Katale camps sought refuge in Bashali Chiefdom but were again targeted by AFDL–RPA soldiers, who around 18 November stormed a makeshift camp at Rukwi and carried out a series of raids over the following weeks and months that killed an indeterminate number of refugees.
+In late November, atrocities were reported in Miandja, where AFDL–RPA units killed approximately 50 civilians, including 40 Rwandan refugees and 10 local Hutu Banyarwanda.
 Refugees who had established settlements at Karunda in Kirumbu village and on the Nyabura plantation in the Bashali-Mokoto groupement faced a similar fate.
-In April 1997, AFDL/RPA forces attacked a school in the village of Humule, near Karuba—roughly fifty kilometers from Goma—killing 53 refugees.
-Further violence followed in May 1997 when AFDL/RPA units intercepted a group of refugees heading to the Karuba UNHCR transit center, where they hoped to facilitate their return to Rwanda.
-On May 29, four people, including a child and an employee of the international NGO Save the Children, were killed in the village of Karuba.
+In April 1997, AFDL–RPA forces attacked a school in the village of Humule, near Karuba, roughly fifty kilometers from Goma, killing 53 refugees.
+Other violence followed in May 1997 when AFDL–RPA units intercepted a group of refugees heading to the Karuba UNHCR transit center, where they hoped to facilitate their return to Rwanda.
+On 29 May, four people, including a child and an employee of the international NGO Save the Children, were killed in the village of Karuba.